Every Record Tells A Story

 Every Record Tells A Story is the name of an eclectic music blog covering a variety of music including rock, indie, blues, metal and vintage R&B with particular interest in used vinyl and live performances.

-The writer, Steve, has written for Classic Rock Magazine, Team Rock online and Record Collector Magazine.
+The writer, Steve, (that’s me, writing awkwardly in the third person) has written for Classic Rock Magazine, Team Rock online and Record Collector Magazine.
 Steve has also appeared on the Radio 4 programme The World Tonight and on TV with BBC4’s Pop Charts Britannia: 60 Years of the Pop Charts, which looked at the history of popular music.

 Since 2012 Every Record Tells A Story has looked back at rock and pop’s quirkier stories, myths and legends, re-telling them in a humorous and fun way.